 24-Foot Box Truck

 A 24-foot box truck measures 288 inches long.
 At 48 inches in length per pallet, you can fit two rows of six, for a total of 12 pallets, single-stacked.
-If you double stack, you can fit 24 platforms total.
+If you double stack, you can fit 24 pallets in a 24′ box truck.

 16-Foot Box Truck

 A 16-foot or 192-inch box truck can fit four pallets per row.
 At two rows, that’s eight total.
-Double-stacked, that’s 16.
+Double-stacked, that’s 16 pallets in a 16-foot box truck.

 Flatbed trucks can be 48 feet to 53 feet long, with the legal maximum length varying by state.
 Assuming standard 48-inch wide pallets, you could fit the same number as a 53-foot or 48-foot trailer.
 Flatbeds have a maximum legal load width of 8.5 feet or 102 inches.